Icon EDBConnection Class

 OnLogin: EDBLoginEventSetting this event adds an event handler to the list of event handlers listening for the OnLogin event when the connection is first opened.
 The arguments for the event handler are defined in the EDBLoginEventArgs class.
 The OnLogin event is used to augment the login process and programmtically supply the user name and password used with the login.
 It can also be used to display a custom interactive login dialog whenever a connection is first opened.

-Information The OnLogin event is only triggered when either the user name (UID attribute) or password (PWD attribute) are missing from the connection string used with the connection.
-Please see the Connection Strings topic for more information on the UID and PWD connection string attributes.
+Information The OnLogin event is only triggered when either the user name (UID keyword) or password (PWD keyword) are missing from the connection string used with the connection.
+Please see the Connection Strings topic for more information on the UID and PWD connection string keywords.

 OnSendProgress: EDBCommsProgressEventSetting this event adds an event handler to the list of event handlers listening for the OnSendProgress event while the current connection is connected to an ElevateDB Server.
 The arguments for the event handler are defined in the EDBCommsProgressEventArgs class.
 The OnSendProgress event is called whenever the connection needs to send a request to an ElevateDB Server, and may be called multiple times for a single request, depending upon the size of the request.